ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 The neural network begins with an input layer containing 28x28 = 784 input nodes, with each node accepting a single pixel from an MNIST image.

-Next, you will add a linear hidden layer with 96 nodes, using the hyperbolic tangent (tanh) activation function.
+You will add a linear hidden layer with 96 nodes, using the hyperbolic tangent (tanh) activation function.
 To prevent overfitting, a dropout layer is applied, randomly setting 20% of the nodes to zero.

 You will then include another hidden layer with 256 nodes, followed by a second dropout layer that again removes 20% of the nodes.
 Finally, the output layer consists of ten nodes, each representing the probability of recognizing one of the digits (0-9).